vignesh-seven/jpeg-resaver/README.md

 ## What is this
 A little program to save you from Whatsapp's JPEG hell.
+Just drag the images you want to convert to .jpg
 This program converts .jpeg files to .jpg with a GUI.

 Can be used when Photshop doesn't want to open your JPEG files that you just downloaded from Whatsapp :)

-Just drag the images you want to convert to .jpg to the program window.
 (more features coming soon)
 ### A few things to note
 If you want to make it better (or even copy it)